lwheinsberg/dbGaPCheckup/README.md

 ‘Bioinformatics for Human Genetics’.
 We would also like to thank Nick Moshgat for testing and providing feedback on our package during development.

+Update: ChatGPT 4o was used to support updates in v1.2.0.